kamranibn/Spotify-PowerBI-Analysis/README.md

 Most Featured Artist: Taylor Swift with 85 tracks.

 Top Popular Songs:
-“I Wanna Be Yours” – 51K plays
+“I Wanna Be Yours” – 51K plays,
-“Cruel Summer” – 50K plays
+“Cruel Summer” – 50K plays,
-“As It Was” – 35K plays
+“As It Was” – 35K plays,
 Album Type Distribution: 36% singles, 34% albums, 30% compilations.
 Trend by Year: Slight increase in song releases from 2023 (423 songs) to 2024 (452 songs).